stvkoch/Simple-node/README.markdown

 Simple Components helps build their bundled applications simply.
 Unpretentious way we want to help you save time and less development efforts.

+Components of library living on Simple folder.
+ - Frontend is the folder where the living files of controller.
+ - Routes is the folder where you save object routes.

 ## How works